Quest to the Pacific Northwest - Ketchikan, Alaska

 Friday everyone slept in and then we met up on the lido deck to sun in the lounge chairs.
 It was pleasantly warm and you could sit out in swimwear as long as you were not wet from the pool.
 After lunch on the lido deck we returned to the sun deck and caught glimpses of orcas and birds.
 We finished out the day with a visit to the bar for happy hour (buy 1 get one free every afternoon), a round of trivia, and a beautiful sunset as we ate dinner.

-Saturday we arrive in Vancouver early and part ways, with Ellen, Pete, and Carl flying back home directly.
-Tom and I will stay on in Vancouver and then make our way back to Seattle, via ferries, stopping in Victoria, BC on the way.
+Saturday we arrive in Vancouver early and part ways, with my in-laws flying back home directly.
+The Engineer and I will stay on in Vancouver and then make our way back to Seattle, via ferries, stopping in Victoria, BC on the way.